Word Stitch an effective way to learn the dictionary and improve your vocabulary

 3. 2.
 Create as many seven-word Sentences or Headlines as possible using the letters N. U. G. C. J. V. O. in any order.

-Here is my full time job in case you are curious, and wish to offer support.
+This is my full time job in case you are curious.